mdanish-kh/cheapest-path/README.md

     NYC -->|459| GRC;
 ```

+## Assumptions

-The solution assumes that airports are uni-directional.
+- The solution assumes that airports are uni-directional.
 For example, if there is a connection from `ISB` to `LHR`, it does not assume that there is a connection from `LHR` to `ISB`.
 This is consistent with the fact that if a direct flight is available from `ISB` to `NYC`, it does not necessarily mean that a direct flight is available from `NYC` to `ISB` (airports tend to change routes based on various conditions).
-The solution also assumes that the cost of the connection is **non-negative**.
+- The cost of the connection is assumed to be **non-negative**.
 (Dijkstra's algorithm does not work with negative weights).